Locusts in Fuerteventura - Esperanza or Tettigoniidae

 An article by DaveG with The Voice Fuerteventura

-It is thought, from the footage, that the goal-scoring grass hopper is an insect from the Tettigoniidae family.
+Locusts are a grass hopper which is an insect from the Tettigoniidae family.
 A large family which includes around 6,400 different species.
 They are robust creatures and can be found on every continent except Antarctica.
 They are commonly called ‘Bush crickets,’ ‘Esperanza’s’ or ‘Katydid’s’ and thrive in tropical regions, where the conditions are cool, dry and temperate, such as Northern America.

 What do Locusts in the Canary Islands look like?